 Testing for Intoxicants

 Blood tests, breath analysis and urine tests can be performed to determine the presence of alcohol or drugs in a person's system for purposes of criminal prosecution.
 Those tests are administered at the Washoe County Detention Facility (Jail) by trained Crime Lab professionals after a suspect has been arrested.
-If an arrestee refuses all testing, law enforcement officers may obtain a telephonic Search and Seizure Warrant for Blood, issued by a Reno Municipal Court Judge.
-Refusal to submit to an evidentiary test results in driver's license revocation of 1 or 3 years.
+If an arrestee refuses testing, law enforcement officers may request a Search and Seizure Warrant for Blood from a Reno Municipal Court Judge.

 Penalties for DUI in Nevada

-A First Offense DUI conviction is punishable by the following: at least 2 days jail or 48 hours of Community Service; a fine of $778, plus fees and assessments; a $60 chemical testing fee for tests conducted at the jail at time of arrest; mandatory in-person attendance at a Victim Impact Panel (VIP) presentation; and an alcohol/drug awareness class or a period of counseling, as determined by a Judge.
-In addition, whenever the BAC is over .18%, the Judge must order the driver to install a Breath Interlock Device (BID) on a defendant's vehicle as a condition of reinstating a driver's license for a time period of 1 to 3 years.
+A First Offense DUI conviction is punishable by the following: at least 2 days jail or 48 hours of community service; a minimum fine of $400, plus fees and assessments; a $60 chemical testing fee for tests conducted at the jail at time of arrest; a $100 DUI Fee; mandatory in-person attendance at a Victim Impact Panel (VIP) presentation; and an alcohol/drug awareness class or a period of counseling, as determined by a Judge.
+In addition, whenever the BAC is over .18%, the Judge must order the driver to install a Breath Interlock Device (BID) for 1 to 3 years as a condition of reinstating a Nevada driver's license.

-A Second Offense DUI committed within seven years of the first offense is still a misdemeanor, but has increased minimum penalties as follows: 10 days jail or 20 days House Arrest; a fine of $1,000, plus fees and assessments; a $100 DUI conviction fee; a $60 chemical testing fee for tests conducted at the jail at time of arrest; mandatory in-person attendance at a Victim Impact Panel (VIP) presentation; and a period of counseling, as determined by the Judge.
-Installation of a BID may be required on a Second Offense DUI.
+A Second Offense DUI committed within seven years of the first offense is still a misdemeanor, but has increased minimum penalties as follows: 10 days jail or 10 days house arrest; a minimum fine of $750, plus fees and assessments; a $100 DUI conviction fee; a $60 chemical testing fee for tests conducted at the jail at time of arrest; mandatory in-person attendance at a Victim Impact Panel (VIP) presentation; and a period of counseling, as determined by the Judge.
+Installation of a BID may also be required for a Second Offense DUI conviction.

-If a driver is under 21 years of age, or has a BAC over .18%, or is charged with a Second Offense DUI, Nevada law requires that, before sentencing, a state-certified evaluator must perform a Substance Abuse Evaluation to recommend to the Judge the appropriate level of treatment needed by the defendant.
+If a defendant convicted of a DUI is under 21 years of age, has a BAC over .18%, or is convicted of a Second Offense DUI, Nevada law requires that, before sentencing, a state-certified evaluator must perform a Substance Abuse Evaluation to recommend to the Judge the appropriate level of treatment needed by the defendant.